Seasonal thaws under mid-to-low pressure atmospheres on Early Mars: Introduction

 The duration and nature of the conditions allowing for liquid water on the martian surface have important astrobiological implications, too.
 The possible survival of martian life in subsurface environments up to the present day, which is occasionally invoked to explain seasonal variabilities in the martian atmospheric composition \citep{webster15}, hinges on the existence of a climate state conductive of the emergence of life in the first place.
 While the conditions for abiogenesis are still unknown, early Mars is believed to hold a widespread range of physical and chemical properties potentially suitable for an independent origin of life, with different possible niches depending on the prevalent climate state \citep[e.g.][]{clark21}.

-Most of Early Mars modelings have been performed either via parameter space explorations with 1D EBMs, or by running very small and specific sets of cases with 3D GCMs.
+Most of Early Mars modelings have been performed either via parameter space explorations with single-column EBMs, or by running very small and specific sets of cases with 3D GCMs.
 This is sound considering the respective computational costs of these models and yielded a vast amount of insights on the surface conditions during the Noachian and Hesperian periods.
-Efficient 1D EBMs have been coupled with a variety of other codes, modeling processes such as the atmospheric photochemistry \citep{batalha15}, the carbonate-silicate cycle \citep{batalha16} or ecological interactions \citep{sauterey22}.
+Efficient single-column EBMs have been coupled with a variety of other codes, modeling processes such as the atmospheric photochemistry \citep{batalha15}, the carbonate-silicate cycle \citep{batalha16} or ecological interactions \citep{sauterey22}.
 On the other hand, GCMs have been fundamental to cast light on the precipitation pattern and ice deposition \citep[e.g.][]{wordsworth15,kamada20,kamada21}.
-In this work, we make the case for the employment of 2D EBMs coupled with a flexible RT code as the natural next step along the path inaugurated by 1D models by studying the effects of seasonal surface temperature variations, especially under the influence of specific choices regarding the orbital elements of Early Mars (eccentricity, obliquity and the argument of perihelion).
+In this work, we make the case for the employment of seasonal-latitudinal EBMs coupled with a flexible RT code as the natural next step along the path inaugurated by single-column models by studying the effects of seasonal surface temperature variations, especially under the influence of specific choices regarding the orbital elements of Early Mars (eccentricity, obliquity and the argument of perihelion).
 In particular, we use EOS-ESTM \citep{biasiotti22} to find the maximum and minimum latitudinal band-averaged temperatures to see if a given set of atmospheric compositions (including CO$_2$, H$_2$O and CH$_4$) and orbital parameters are able to produce seasonal melting of surface ices without concurrently causing seasonal condensation of the atmosphere at surface.
 We also tested different hypotheses in terms of surface albedo and cloud radiative effects.
-Using 2D EBMs is not entirely new \citep[see e.g.][]{hayworth20} but it is still largely unexplored and promises to yield new results by taking the best of the two worlds, i.e. retaining a high computational efficiency while allowing a better understanding of the conditions that might arise on the planetary surface.
+Using seasonal-latitudinal EBMs, either non-diffusive \citep[e.g.][]{armstrong04,kite13} or diffusive \citep{ramirez20,hayworth20} is not entirely new, but it is still largely unexplored and promises to yield new results by taking the best of both worlds, i.e. retaining a high computational efficiency while allowing a better understanding of the conditions that might arise on the planetary surface.

 The structure of this paper is as follows.
 In Section 2 we describe our climate (ESTM) and vertical radiative transfer (EOS) models, together with the specific choices we made to take into consideration the inhomogeneous water and altitude distribution of Mars.
 In Section 3 we show the results of the EOS-ESTM parameter space explorations.
 In Section 4 we discuss our results, in particular comparing them with some bulk observational evidences and in Section 5 we draw our conclusions.